tt-isv-org/scc/tutorial/index.md

         max: 6000
     ```

 1. Run the following `oc create` command to create the SecurityContextConstraint.

     ```bash
     oc create -f scc-tutorial-scc.yaml
     ```

-1. Use our custom SCC with a service account

-    **Instead of modifying the project's default service account**, we'll create a new one and add the SCC to it.
-Notice the `-z` in the usage.

-    > Usage: oc adm policy add-scc-to-user SCC (USER | -z SERVICEACCOUNT) [USER ...] [flags]

-    Run the following commands to create the service account and add our existing SCC to it.
+1. Create a cluster role that can use the SCC

     ```bash
+    oc create clusterrole scc-tutorial-cr --verb=use --resource=scc --resource-name=scc-tutorial-scc
+    ```

+1. Assign the role to a service account

+    Run the following command to create a service account and assign the cluster role to it.

+    >  Note: The `-z` indicates that the user is a service account.

+    ```bash
     oc create sa scc-tutorial-sa
-    oc adm policy add-scc-to-user scc-tutorial-scc -z scc-tutorial-sa
+    oc adm policy add-role-to-user scc-tutorial-cr -z scc-tutorial-sa
     ```

-> TODO: *** converting to RBAC ***

 ## Create the deployment again with the security contexts